Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter02.rst

     Starting Office; Closing Down/Killing Office; Opening a Document; Creating a Document; Saving; Closing; Document Conversion; Bug Detection and Reporting

-Chapter 1 introduced some of the core ideas of Office.
+:ref:`ch01` introduced some of the core ideas of Office.
 Now it's time to show how these data structures and relationships (e.g. service, interfaces, FCM, inheritance) are programmed in |app_name_bold| (|odev|) API.